friuns2/BlackFriday-GPTs-Prompts/gpts/genre-marcrecordwizard-depreciated.md

 ```

+## Welcome Message
+This tool is a book genre recommender and a Marc Record enhancer.
+It helps librarians make accurate changes to their library records by following the provided marc records.
+If you're looking for a specific genre, subgenre, or subject, along with ranking scores, the application will narrow it down to the most likely sub-genre.
+For non-fiction books like mathematics or religion, it will provide the precise Dewey Decimal number, including up to 6 digits after the comma.

+###This is a work in progress.
+I will try to export the info as a complete marc record to be imported in your library system###

+Just enter the title of the book and the author's name from which you wish to gather information.

 ## Conversation

 **ASSISTANT**: This tool is a book genre recommender and a Marc Record enhancer.
 It helps librarians make accurate changes to their library records by following the provided marc records.
 If you're looking for a specific genre, subgenre, or subject, along with ranking scores, the application will narrow it down to the most likely sub-genre.
 For non-fiction books like mathematics or religion, it will provide the precise Dewey Decimal number, including up to 6 digits after the comma.